Nicole Franklin Charged With Attempted Murder For Allegedly Running Over Teen Because She Was Hispanic

-An Iowa woman has been charged with attempted murder after she allegedly admitted to police that she ran over a teenage girl because she was Hispanic, Seattle KIRO-FM reports.
+An Iowa woman has been charged with attempted murder after she allegedly admitted to police that she ran over a teenage girl because she was Hispanic, Seattle’s KIRO-FM reports.
 Nicole Franklin allegedly made derogatory statements about Latinos to police after the incident.

-At about 5:00 p.m. on December 9, 14-year-old Natalia Miranda was walking to school to see a basketball game in Clive, in suburban Des Moines.
-She says that the next thing she remembers, an SUV had crossed the sidewalk and was barreling straight towards her.
+At about 5 p.m. on December 9, 14-year-old Natalia Miranda was walking to school to see a basketball game in Clive, in suburban Des Moines.
+She says that the next thing she remembers, an SUV crossed the sidewalk and was barreling straight toward her.

 “I don’t remember the impact.
 I just remember the car coming at me,” Natalia said.